JAForbes/superouter/readme.md

 ### `Value`

-Extracts the possible values from either a *superouter* sum type or a *superouter* instance type:
+Extracts the possible values from

+- a supertype
+- a instance type
+- a subtype constructor type

 ```typescript
 const a = Example.A({ a_id: "cool" });